Designing Your World Around Your Customers’ Experiences

 Learning how to be more customer-centric sure sounds good.
-But if you’re an established company with siloed data, lack of customer knowledge, and a rewards structure that prioritizes generating revenue over meeting the needs of your customers, then you have some work to do.
+But if you’re an established company with siloed data, lack of customer knowledge and a VoC Program, and a rewards structure that prioritizes generating revenue over meeting the needs of your customers, then you have some work to do.

 The list of potential opportunities to improve is a long one; this one isn’t.
 That’s because it’s meant to get you thinking and developing your own solutions specific to your organization.

 1. Listen to your customers.
-We’re not simply talking about satisfaction surveys or asking “the ultimate question” to track a Net Promoter score—though this can be part of the equation.
+We’re not talking about satisfaction surveys or asking “the ultimate question” to track a Net Promoter score—though this can be part of the equation.
 The issue with these solutions is that they don’t point toward the problems or delights that drive those scores.

 2. Remember: Customer perception is reality.
 The quality of your customer experience lives in one place: the mind of your customer.
 No matter how well you think you’re doing, the gap between customer expectations of experience and their perceptions of actual experience is the reality you need to understand and address.

 3. Make your customers part of the solution.
-Involving the customer in the design process--experiences, services, products, or physical environments--has been around for a long time.
-It boils down to this: Take your customers’ points-of-view into account before you start making decisions about what your customers might want or need without taking their point-of-view into account.
+Involving customers in the experience design process—experiences, services, products, even physical environments—has been around for a long time.
+It boils down to this: Take your customers’ points-of-view into account before you start making decisions about what they might want or need!

 4. Map your customer’s journey.A customer journey map allows you to “walk in your customers’ shoes” by traveling with them as they interact with your company.
 Research-based and focused on desired outcomes from the customer’s perspective, you’ll see what their needs are at each lifecycle stage and point of interaction, how well you meet / exceed / fall short of their expectations, and where opportunities for improvement lie.